Parent & Student Information

 PE Days:

 On the day of their scheduled PE classes students may come to school in their full PE Uniform and remain in it throughout the day.
-If a student cannot be in full PE uniform, they must wear their full school uniform to school and bring a note from a parent/guardian.
-It is expected they also bring an appropriate change of clothes to participate in the practical lesson.
-In line with the uniform policy, there will be NO acceptance of any PE clothing item without the College Logo (excluding shoes/socks).
+If a student cannot be in full PE uniform, they must wear their full school uniform to school and bring a note as well as an appropriate change of clothes to participate in the practical lesson.
+All PE items must have the college logo, excluding socks and shoes:

-• Users buy/sell directly with each other and make their own transaction arrangements.
+- Users buy/sell directly with each other and make their own arrangements.

 BOOKS